Polls make it easy to request and collate group feedback. Any member of a workspace can create and vote on Polls in that workspace.

 Responding to a Poll

-When a user receives a request to vote they will not see the results of the other users responses until they after they vote.
+When a user receives a request to vote they will not see the results from other users responses until they after they respond by either voting or declining to vote.

 After a user votes they will immediately see a visual chart which displays the live results of the Poll.
-However, those results will be non attributable to everyone other than the user that created the Poll.
+However, the results will be non attributable to anyone other than the user that created the Poll.

 Users also have the option to ‘Like’, ‘Follow’ or ‘Comment’ on Polls.
 Any social activity around a Poll will be shared in the relevant activity feed.